alexanderttalvarez/MakeMeSocial/README.md

 It's prepared as a widget, so it's quite easy to use.
 From the "Widgets" panel you can choose among different options.

 ## Don't forget
 That's not what you were looking for?
-I'm sorry, it's the first version, and it's more an excuse to try some stuff in Wodpress than a plugin you should be using.
+I'm sorry, it's the first version, and it's more an excuse to try some stuff in Wordpress than a plugin you should be using.

 Feel free to use it wherever you want.